RedisLabs/redislabs-docs/content/rc/security/single-sign-on.md

 1. Select the **Edit** button.

-1. For **Bind other accounts to SAML configuration**, select the checkboxes for the other accounts you want to bind to SAML SSO.
+1. For **Bind other accounts to SAML config**, select the checkboxes for the other accounts you want to bind to SAML SSO.

     {{<image filename="images/rc/access-management-saml-bind-accounts.png"  alt="Bind other accounts to SAML configuration screen.">}}{{</image>}}